 Choose the Search Type "Keyword - Subect".
-Type in the name of the book, i.e. "Luke", and the word "commentaries”.
+Type in the name of the book, e.g. "Luke", and the word "commentaries”.
 Press the “Go” button.

 A list of commentaries will appear.
 If the call number does not appear, click on a title to see a full record.

 It is often useful to look at a full record to get more information about a book.
 Here is an example of a full record from the search.
 Note the subject (or in this case the Title Subject).
 In a real search you could click on it to find others on the same subject.

 You can also find these by doing an exact subject search in Novanet.
 Choose the search type: "Subject begins with...".
 Type in the search phrase (without quotes) "bible. n.t. commentaries" and Press "Go".

 To see an example of the results click here.